George A. Tice: Maturity

 Urban Landscapes: A New Jersey Portrait followed in 1976, again from the Rutgers University Press, an expansion of Tice's vision of the gritty cities of industrial New Jersey.
 As in Paterson, Tice explored scenes of the working man's environment that survived only precariously at the time, soon to disappear forever.
-Although his subject-matter, technique, and style extend far beyond that, almost to the point of universality, the urban scene of New Jersey remains his most familiar vein.
+Although his subject-matter, technique, and style extend far beyond that, almost to the point of universality, the urban scene of New Jersey remained his most familiar vein.